Skip to main content

 In placing a teacher on the relevant level of the pay category, the employer takes into account the most demanding work the teacher is required to do within the provisions of their contract of service and the relevant qualification requirements.
 Teachers are generally placed in the range between the 8th and 13th categories.
 Education staff are placed to the 13th pay category only on exceptional circumstances (predominantly school counsellors (výchovný poradce) with the relevant qualification and school heads).
 In the 14th category, only persons who work on conceptions of national and international education programmes can be included.

-Classification of education staff into pay categories based on Work Catalogue and the Methodological Interpretation of the Ministry of Education, Youth and Sports and annual tariff salaries (according to the tariff valid from 1 January 2022):
+Classification of education staff into pay categories based on Work Catalogue and the Methodological Interpretation of the Ministry of Education, Youth and Sports and annual tariff salaries (as of 1 January 2024):

 position pay category minimum annual tariff salary maximum annual tariff salary